Last Updated on April 1, 2022 by Editorial Team

 3. Discussion Cards

-4. Bananagram Word-building Game
+4. Bananagrams Word-building Game

 Vocabulary skill comprises spelling skills too.
 A well-learned speaker and writer of English words reaches the mastery level by taking baby steps.
-Bananagram is an engaging manipulative that brings the Scrabble game from the board to the tabletop and offers a flexible way of learning new words.
-The kids may be given hints at the start about word families or corrected upon if they choose meaningless words.
+Bananagrams is an engaging manipulative that brings the Scrabble game from the board to the tabletop and offers a flexible way of learning new words.
+The kids may be given hints at the start about word families or corrected if they choose meaningless words.
 However, with regular practice, they can fit in the right words in their memory and become eloquent with spellings.

 5. Wordplay Game for Kids